Disjointness graphs of segments: Disjointness graphs of segments--Proof of Theorem 1

 The algorithm outputs the clique $K=\bigcup Z_i$ and the coloring of $G$.
 The latter one is obtained by combining the previously constructed colorings of the subgraphs $G[W_i]$ (using disjoint sets of colors for different subgraphs), and coloring each remaining vertex by a previously unused color, associated with one of the piercing points the corresponding segment passes through. $\Box$

 {\bf Proof of Theorem 1.} Consider the set of all lines in the {\em projective} space $\mathbb{P}^d$ that contain at least one segment belonging to $V(G)$.
-Let $\bar{G}'$ denote the disjointness graph of these lines.
-Obviously, we have $\omega(\bar{G}')\le\omega(G)$.
+Let $\bar{G}$ denote the disjointness graph of these lines.
+Obviously, we have $\omega(\bar{G})\le\omega(G)$.
 Thus, Theorem 2(ii) implies that

-Let $C$ be the set of lines corresponding to the vertices of a maximum complete subgraph in $\bar{G}'$.
-Fix an optimal proper coloring of $\bar{G}'$.
+Let $C$ be the set of lines corresponding to the vertices of a maximum complete subgraph in $\bar{G}$.
+Fix an optimal proper coloring of $\bar{G}$.
 Suppose that we used $k$ ``planar'' colors (each such color is given to a set of lines that lie in the same plane) and $\chi(\bar{G'})-k$ ``pointed'' colors (each given to the vertices corresponding to a set of lines passing through a common point).

 Consider now $G$, the disjointness graph of the segments.
-Let $G_0$ denote the subgraph of $G$ induced by the set of segments whose supporting lines received one of the $k$ planar colors in the above coloring of $\bar{G}'$.
+Let $G_0$ denote the subgraph of $G$ induced by the set of segments whose supporting lines received one of the $k$ planar colors in the above coloring of $\bar{G}$.
 These segments lie in at most $k$ planes.
-Therefore, applying Theorem~3.1 to $G_0$, we obtain
+Therefore, applying Theorem~9 to $G_0$, we obtain

-For $i, 1\le i\le \chi(\bar{G}')-k,$ let $G_i$ denote the subgraph of $G$ induced by the set of segments whose supporting lines are colored by the $i$\/th pointed color.
-It is easy to see that $G_i$ is the complement of a chordal graph.
-That is, the complement of $G_i$ contains no induced cycle of length larger than $3$.
-According to a theorem of Hajnal and Sur\'anyi~\cite{HS58}, any graph with this property is perfect, so that
+For $i, 1\le i\le \chi(\bar{G})-k,$ let $G_i$ denote the subgraph of $G$ induced by the set of segments whose supporting lines are colored by the $i$\/th pointed color.
+Its complement, $\overline{G_i}$, can be represented as the intersection graph of subtrees of a tree.
+Therefore, by the result of Gavril \cite{G74}, $\overline{G_i}$ is a chordal graph, that is, it contains no induced cycle of length larger than $3$.
+According to a theorem of Hajnal and Sur\'anyi~\cite{HS58}, any graph with this property is perfect, consequently $G_i$ is also perfect.
+Therefore,

 Putting these bounds together, we obtain that